Skip to content

 The route runs 1 mile beneath High Street, from Lane Avenue (OSU campus) to Goodale Street (Short North).
 At 40–60 feet below grade, the tunnel sits safely beneath utilities and existing infrastructure in ideal glacial till geology.

-The Buckeye Loop delivers 8,500 passengers per day at launch, scaling to over 15,000 daily.
+The Buckeye LOOP delivers 8,500 passengers per day at launch, scaling to over 15,000 daily.
 That's 620,500 hours saved annually, $42M+ in economic impact, and 45 dangerous road crossings eliminated — all at a $2.00 fare.

 8,500

-Daily Riders
+Daily Riders (Year 1)

 $42M+